 Following consideration of the recommendations of the independent scoping study, the Government undertook a competitive tender process to test the market on the capacity of a private operator to upgrade and operate the ASIC registry.
 The Government will retain ownership of registry data.

 The Government sought Final Bids for the right to upgrade and operate the Registry and to develop and sell value added products and services.
-Final Bids were due by 4pm (AEST) Monday 29 August 2016.
+Final Bids were due by 4pm, Sydney (Australia) Time, 29 August 2016.

 - ASIC Registry Competitive Tender Process – FAQs